Asahel-code/faida-backend/README.md

-# Faida-Admin

-# Dashboard Administrator
+# Faida-Backend

-Dashboard Administrator is a Spring Boot application that provides an administration interface for managing a dashboard.
+Faida-Backend is a Spring Boot application that provide api end point for intergration to faida app and faida web dashboard.

 ## Features

-- Authentication: Users are required to authenticate before accessing the dashboard.
-- Simple Dashboard: Provides a basic dashboard with welcome message.
-- Security: Uses Spring Security for handling authentication and authorization.
+- Account creating api
+- Authentication api

 ## Technologies Used

 - Java
 - Spring Boot
-- Spring Security

 ## Getting Started